 - Grievance meets opportunity: Economic shocks, spatial inequality and civil conflicts (with Melvin H. L. Wong).
-Full draft due late 2017.
+Full draft due early 2018.

 - Political borders within artificial states (with Christian Lessmann and Paul Schaudt).
-First draft due late 2017.
+Full draft due fall 2018.

 Economic growth and the political economics of crises

 - [UPDATED] Holding on?
 Ethnic divisions, political institutions and the duration of economic declines (with K. Thomsson), submitted.

 - [UPDATED] Do weak institutions prolong crises?
 On the identification, characteristics, and duration of declines during economic slumps (with D. de Crombrugghe and A. Szirmai), R&R, World Bank Economic Review.

 - The dynamics of stagnation (with D. de Crombrugghe and A. Szirmai), Macroeconomic Dynamics, Vol. 20(8).

 Development economics: poverty and inequality

 - [UPDATED] Poverty accounting: A fractional response approach to the decomposition and prediction of poverty rates (with D. de Crombrugghe and A. Szirmai), R&R, European Economic Review.

 - Inequality in Sub-Saharan Africa 2016 (with D. de Crombrugghe and Augustin Fosu).
-Forthcoming as EU – DG DEVCO report.
+EU – DG DEVCO report.

 For most papers I am implementing a new method, adapting an old one or implementing other econometrically interesting things.
 My plan is to eventually post the most exciting bits either as code-snippets, fully-fledged Stata programs, or R functions under the heading “Data & Code”.
 There you can also find the data sets used in my published papers.